Category Archives: Databases

 By | October 19, 2017

 This is another post related to the DRBD replication setup I describe in post #DRBD based disk replication of a production cluster to a remote site cluster on RHEL 6.
 Sometimes we need to be able to mount the offline replicated Oracle database instance for investigations.
-This can be done by using logical volume snapshots.… Read More »
+This can be done by using logical volume snapshots.… Read More: Validate and Investigate a live #DRBD replicated Oracle Instance using… »

 Debug tools for enterprise environments